AnotherKamila/bc-thesis/src/3-protocol.md

 - suitable for embedded devices: encoding and decoding must be fast, using small code size and producing small messages
 - standard, with existing libraries: our code is our problem -- the less code we write, the less code we will need to maintain in the future

 These requirements are perfectly fulfilled by the Concise Binary Object Representation (CBOR, see [@CBOR]) -- a data format designed for communicating with constrained nodes.
-We use arrays of CBOR semantically tagged items to represent records.[^duplicate] (These are equivalent to arrays of $(tag, data)$ pairs, where $data$ is strongly typed.)
+We use arrays of CBOR semantically tagged items to represent records.[^duplicate] (These are equivalent to arrays of $(\textit{tag}, \textit{data})$ pairs, where $\textit{data}$ is strongly typed.)
 Unknown tags are ignored and from the parsing viewpoint all fields are optional.
 In this way the only thing that a server and a controller must have in common to communicate are the tag interpretations (which makes sense, if they want to use the values for something useful).

 [^duplicate]: If a duplicate tag is encountered, it is considered an error.
-In addition to serving as a sanity check, this might also prevent some overflow-related attacks.
+In addition to serving as a sanity check, this might prevent some overflow-related attacks.

 ### Requests, responses {#protocol:requests-responses}